aaronpkelly/aaronpkelly.github.io/_posts/AWS - MEGAPOST.md

 ---

 # AWS

-This post will deal with general AWS stuff that I've learned and experienced that don't fit into a specific AWS article.
+This post will deal with general AWS stuff that I've learned and experienced that doesn't fit into a specific AWS article.
 It will also link to my other AWS articles.

 # The Move to AWS